bonitoo-io/www/src/pages/blog/before-bonitoo-started-as-a-company.md

   - Mercury Interactive
 ---

-**Social and technical events formed the core Bonitoo team before the company was established.**
+**Social and technical events have formed the core Bonitoo team before the company was established.**

 ## Brief History